Daniel-KM/Omeka-S-module-SearchSolr/README.md

     2. Create a Solr index (= "core", "collection", or "node") (see [below "Solr management"]), that is named `omeka` or whatever you want (use it for the path in point 2.1).
-    3. Install the module [Search].
+    3. Install the module [Advanced Search].
-    4. Install this module [Search adapter for Solr].
+    4. Install this module [Advanced Search adapter for Solr].
 2. In Solr admin
     1. A default core `default` is automatically added, and it is linked to the default install of Solr with the path `solr/omeka`.
 It contains a default